directus/directus/docs/cloud/teams.md

 # Cloud Teams

-> Each Cloud Project is nested within one Team.
-A Team is an organizational system which groups Accounts together as
+> A Team is an organizational system which groups Accounts together as Team Members and provides consolidated billing on
-> Team Members and provides consolidated billing on its nested Projects.
-Teams are free, so create as many as you need
+> its nested Projects.
-> to appropriately organize Team Members and Project billing.

 [[toc]]

+Teams provide an organizational system within the Cloud Dashboard which allows individuals to separate or consolidate Projects and payment methods as well as manage Projects independently or with other Team Members.

+For example, a company's IT department can manage Projects and Project billing across multiple departments, each with their own department-specific payment methods, and with each department administrator's access limited to their respective Project(s) and payment methods.
+Similarly, Agencies or freelance developers with multiple customers can access all their customers' Projects, while limiting each customer's access by adding them to the Team that holds their respective Project(s) and payment methods.
+Teams are free, so create as many as you need to appropriately group Team Members, Projects and payment methods.

+See the [Overview](/cloud/overview) to learn how Accounts, Teams and Projects interrelate.

 ## Create a Team